kehanlu/Prompt-Whisper/README.md

 pip install openai-whisper datasets transformers librosa soundfile opencc-python-reimplemented jiwer
 ```

-## Inference
+## Prompt Whisper

+We random sample 3000 utterances from [chiyuanhsiao/ML2021_HungyiLee_Corpus](https://huggingface.co/datasets/chiyuanhsiao/ML2021_HungyiLee_Corpus) in this script.

 - `--model_name_or_path`, `-m`: This parameter allows you to specify the Whisper model you want to use.
-For example, you can use models like openai/whisper-large-v3 or openai/whisper-base.
+For example, you can use models like `openai/whisper-large-v3` or `openai/whisper-base`.

 - Generation Options: You have the flexibility to customize the generation process using several options.
 Refer to the [transformers.WhisperForConditionalGeneration.generate](https://huggingface.co/docs/transformers/v4.35.0/en/model_doc/whisper#transformers.WhisperForConditionalGeneration) function for more details.
 These options include: